goschtl/zope/zc.recipe.zope3instance/trunk/README.txt

 Recipe for createing a Zope 3 instance
 ======================================

+This recipe creates a Zope instance that has been extended by a collection of eggs.

-This recipe takes the following options:
+The recipe takes the following options:

 zope3
    The name of a section providing a Zope 3 installation definition.